 Using a frame within a frame in your background adds structure to your shots and guides how people see your images.
 You can use buildings, trees, and other natural elements to create a symmetrical effect in your background and create a focal point.

-Foreground framing is a standard frame within a frame technique.
-With foreground framing, you incorporate some elements that will form a frame in the foreground of your photos.
+Foreground framing is a standard frame within a frame photography technique.
+With foreground framing, you incorporate in your composition some elements that will form a frame in the foreground of your photos.

 Using a frame within a frame in your foreground can result in a tunnel effect, or give viewers the impression that they’re looking at a scene through a layer of vegetation.